 5 Steps to Change Your Company Culture

-Step 2: Set Your Culture Goals
+1. Determine Your Culture Goals

-Step 3: Assess Your Existing Company Culture
+2. Assess Your Current Company Culture

 Finally, ask your employees for their thoughts and opinions on the type of culture they’d like to see.
 No one person is responsible for defining a company’s culture, and your culture will naturally evolve as your company grows and new hires are onboarded.
 Take your employees’ input into consideration as each individual will play a role in shaping the new culture you create.

 Now, take a look at your core values and make sure they still work for the organization you wish to have.
 If you haven’t laid out your core values yet, now’s the time to do so.
 A strong organizational culture is the result of carefully thought out and continuously upheld values.
 If necessary, rework your core values so that they make sense with the envisioned company culture and are well structured to guide its evolution.